ethanaturner/ecs171-card-fraud-detection/card-fraud-react/README.md

 ### Initial Setup

-- Clone this repository
+- Clone this folder/repository
-- Run `npm install` in the cloned repo to install project dependencies and setup Git hooks
+- Run `npm install` in the cloned `demo` folder to install project dependencies and setup Git hooks

 ### Start a Local Dev Server